moazragab12/STM_System-Programming-with-Linux/Tasks/Task3/Task_3.md

 }
 ```
 ### 4.femtoshell.c
- - Description: This program `femroshell.c` works as shell but with limited commands -you can guess it from
+ - Description: This program `femtoshell.c` works as shell but with limited commands -you can guess it from
      it's name - ^_^   it provides `cd,pwd,echo `command and you can use `exit ` to terminate it
  - ####  command usage :
 ```